Sexton scores 29 points, Cavaliers beat Pistons 122-107

 Pistons: F Blake Griffin (left knee) and G Killian Hayes (right hip) were inactive.
 Griffin is not playing in back-to-back games for precautionary reasons. … Rookie G Saben Lee was assigned to the G-League in a procedural move.
 “Saben would have been inactive with Derrick (Rose) back, so this will save days on his two-way contract,” Casey said.

 Cavaliers: Garland made his first start since returning from a sprained right shoulder on Jan.
-22. The second-year pro missed eight games, but coach J.B.
-Bickerstaff said he is no longer on a minutes restriction. … F Kevin Love (right calf strain), G Matthew Dellavedova (concussion) and rookie F Lamar Stevens (abdominal strain) were inactive.
+22. The second-year pro missed eight games, but Bickerstaff said he is no longer on a minutes restriction. … F Kevin Love (right calf strain), G Matthew Dellavedova (concussion) and rookie F Lamar Stevens (abdominal strain) were inactive.

 UP NEXT

-Pistons: Host the Los Angeles Lakers on Thursday night.
+Pistons: Host the Lakers on Thursday night.

 Cavaliers: At New York on Friday night.